Using Your Uniview NVR - NVR IPCAMERA SECURITY

 The Default Uniview admin Password is “123456”.
 However, this can be changed upon setup or even accidentally!

-If the default password doesn’t work then you will have a few methods of troubleshooting this issue in
+If the default password doesn’t work then you will have a few methods of this issue in

 order to get back into your system.
 Your first step should be to contact your installer.
 Most installers